jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/fifth-month/MinutesForMeetingForWorshipConcernForBusiness.rst

       `Molly`_ suggested to help address the acoustic issues by shrinking the size of the circle to a double circle and adding another rug.
-An email be send out about Friends Acoustics are an urgent priority, look at temporary measures until a permeant solution is found.
+An email be send out about Friends Acoustics are an urgent priority, look at temporary measures until a permanent solution is found.

       `Bill`_ noted that visitors may be put out by the meeting house that the sounds and